 Now that 2020 is behind us, it’s the perfect time to revamp your current marketing efforts.
-Our team has put together a shortlist of immediate actions you can take to increase your marketing effectiveness this year:
+Our team has put together our top 5 tips to improve your marketing now.

 Copywriting is a good place to start.

 The key to writing great ads is to think about what your customers are looking for while keeping in mind your marketing objectives.
 While this is easier said than done, follow these quick tips and guidelines:

 Here is our shortlist of tips on copywriting:

 Check out our full article on copywriting here!

 KPI’s (key performance indicators) are metrics that help you to gauge your marketing performance.
 KPI’s vary across different businesses and industries.
 For example, our subscription-based and SaaS (Software as a Service) clients are typically focused on CAC (Customer Acquisition Cost) and LTV (Lifetime Value), while our e-commerce clients are generally focused on sales (purchases) and RoAS (Return on Ad Spend).
 It’s important to evaluate your KPI’s alongside other data you’re collecting at least once a quarter to find opportunities to optimize your advertising.